bjpop/gurita/docsrc/count.rst

 .. code-block::

- -r FEATURE, --row FEATURE
+ -r COLUMN, --row COLUMN
- -c FEATURE, --col FEATURE
+ -c COLUMN, --col COLUMN
  --colwrap INT

 Count plots can be further divided into facets, generating a matrix of count plots.